ltw35/Microplastics-dams/README.md

 *****

 *Attribution 4.0 International*<br>
 We are pleased to allow this data to be used freely in the public, with proper attribution.
-Please cite this data or the resulting publication.
+Please cite this data or the resulting publication:
+*Watkins L, McGrattan S, Sullivan P, Walter MT.
+(2019).
+The effect of dams on river transport of microplastic pollution.
+Science of the Total Environment.
+664: 834-840.
+DOI:* [10.1016/j.scitotenv.2019.02.028](https://doi.org/10.1016/j.scitotenv.2019.02.028)